Skip to main content

 Study Visits (Treatment Visits)

-If you meet the specific inclusion and exclusion criteria (which may include a study acceptable laboratory and medical results) for the study you will be asked to return to the clinic for a series of study visits sometimes referred to as Treatment Visits.
-It is generally during these study visits that a study participant will be receive the investigational product or the comparator product (which sometimes can be a placebo).
-The number of study visits and the interval in which the visits occur varies from study to study.
+If you meet the specific inclusion and exclusion criteria (which may include a study acceptable laboratory and medical results) for the study you will be asked to return to the research clinic for a series of study visits sometimes referred to as Treatment Visits.
+It is generally during these study visits that you would receive the experimental treatment or the comparator product (which sometimes can be a placebo).
+The number of study visits and the timings of those visits varies from study to study.

 End of Study Visit

-Once you have reached the end of the treatment visit, an End of Study Visit is conducted.
-Generally, the same or similar assessments conducted prior to you receiving the investigational product is repeated.
-The research team will also discuss you follow-up treatment options (which may include receive standard of care treatments for your illness) and if required by the study you may be asked to return to the research site for a follow-up safety visit.
+Once you have reached the end of the treatment visits, an End of Study Visit is conducted.
+Generally, the same or similar assessments conducted prior to you starting the study are repeated.
+The research team will also discuss your follow-up treatment options (which may include receiving standard of care treatments for your illness) and if required by the study you may be asked to return to the research site for a follow-up safety visit.

 Follow-up Safety Visit

 The number of follow-up safety visits and the interval in which the visits occur varies from study to study.
-The purpose of this visit is to assure you are not experiencing any lingering side-effects from the investigational product or from the overall participation in the study.
+The purpose of this visit is to ensure you are not experiencing any ongoing side-effects from the experimental treatment or from the overall participation in the study.

 What are the key pieces of information I should know about before agreeing to participate in a clinical trial?

-People should know as much as possible about the clinical trial and feel comfortable asking the members of the health care team questions about it, the care expected while in a trial, and the cost of the trial.
-Our research team are available 24/7 to support you if you have any issues or questions during the study.
+People should know as much as possible about the clinical trial and feel comfortable asking the members of the health care team questions about it, the care expected while in a trial, and any compensation being offered for your participation in the study.
+Our research team is available to support you if you have any issues or questions during the study.

 The following questions might be helpful for the participant to discuss with the health care team.
 Some of the answers to these questions are found in the informed consent document.